dgerabagi/aiascent-dev/flattened_repo.md

 ## 4. How to Transcribe a File

 You can now send `POST` requests to the API to transcribe your audio files.
-You can use a tool like Postman, Insomnia, or a simple `curl` command.
+This is most easily done by uploading the file directly from the volume you mounted into the container.

 ### Example using `curl`